ViaBeans/Allframe/README.md

 # Allframe

-A Discord Bot which can serve infor about weapons and characters in the game Warframe using simple commands from a PostgreSQL database
+A Discord Bot which can serve information about weapons and characters in the game Warframe using simple commands from a PostgreSQL database

 ### To-Do (Bot and Server):